rak-n-rok/Krake/README.md

 # Start by copying the template of the configuration file.
 You can then modify without any issue
 cp krake.yaml.template krake.yaml

+# Optional: you can use the rok configuration template as you prefer.
+#   Otherwise rok will use the default configuration
+cp rok.yaml.template rok.yaml

 # Run etcd server.
 This will store the data in "tmp/etcd".
 support/etcd